michaeldehaney94/DotNet_Shoppable/DotNet_Shoppable/ReadMe.md

 </div><br/>

 What is Shoppable?<br/>
-Shoppable is a ecommerce .NET8.0 Core web application built to sell good and services, for clients who wish to start their online business or grow their existing business to reach a wider target market.
+Shoppable is a ecommerce .NET web application built to sell good and services for clients and sellers, who wish to start their online business or grow their existing business to reach a wider target market.
 <br/>